 To my beloved parents Samira and Ridha

-For raising me to believe that anything was possible.
+To raise me to believe that anything was possible.
 For always loving and supporting me,

 without you none of my success would be possible.

-For my sister Meriem and my brother Anis You are my window to the world of childhood, the joy and gaiety in life that I see in you, your eternal love, give me hope for a better future for all of us.
+For my sister, Meriem and my brother Anis You are my window to the world of childhood, the joy and gaiety in life that I see in you, your eternal love, give me hope for a better future for all of us.

 To all my friends:

-You have always supported and encouraged me during these years of study.
+You have always supported and encouraged me during the years of this study.
 Thanks for being

 always there for me.